DeclanHoare/doublepy/README.md

 and the script will be run in a separate process, with anything on stdout returned. dblEscape() will insert escape characters into a string literal so that it can be inserted into a subscript correctly.
-* RPyC: Doublepy features a simple wrapper for RPyC to run multiple different Python interpreters on the same machine.
+* RPyC: doublepy features a simple wrapper for RPyC to run multiple different Python interpreters on the same machine.
 RPyC is designed for communication between Python on different machines and allows flexible interaction with objects across environments.
 This is more powerful, but